tejpochiraju/tejpochiraju.github.io/content/work.md

 I run [IoTReady.co](https://iotready.co) where we build [simple](https://www.youtube.com/watch?v=SxdOUGdseq4), industrial-grade IoT products.
 Our focus is on intelligent, single-purpose edge computing devices such as RFID readers, barcode scanners, print controllers & data loggers.
-Most of our hardware is build using microcontrollers and C with some built using GNU/Linux and single-board computers.
+Most of our hardware is built using microcontrollers and C with some built using GNU/Linux and single-board computers.
 Our core cloud platform is built using Elixir and our workflow solutions are built using Python.
 I spend my time between sales, marketing, cloud infrastructure, GNU/Linux, Python and Elixir.
 As a (profitable) bootstrapped venture, my job is